bicpi/bicpi.github.io/_posts/2015-08-01-run-phpspec-when-saving-files-with-gulp-and-phpstorm.markdown

 # Gulp file watcher vs. PhpStorm file watcher

-Although Gulp requires Node.js, I prefer the Gulp solution to the IDE File Watcher because:
+Although gulp requires Node.js, I prefer the gulp solution to the IDE File Watcher because:

 * it works in every IDE or even without
-* the Gulpfile can be under version control and easily distributed with a project
+* the `gulpfile.js` can be under version control and easily distributed with a project
 * it provides desktop notifications out-of-the-box